Understading Stroke Treatment in Bengaluru – Expert Neurological Care

 This procedure can be performed within 6 hours of onset for most eligible patients — and in selected cases up to 24 hours when brain imaging shows viable tissue that can still be saved.
 It is often used in combination with thrombolysis.

-▪️ Can dramatically improve outcomes even beyond the thrombolysis window
+- Can significantly improve recovery even beyond the thrombolysis window

 Neurocritical Care

-Severe strokes — including large ischemic strokes and all hemorrhagic strokes — require intensive monitoring and management in a dedicated neurocritical care or neuro-ICU setting.
-This is an integral part of comprehensive stroke care, running alongside and after emergency treatment.
+Severe strokes — including large ischemic strokes and all hemorrhagic strokes — require intensive monitoring in a dedicated neuro-ICU.
+This care runs alongside and after emergency treatment, managing complications and planning early rehabilitation.

-▪️ Early rehabilitation planning — physiotherapy, speech therapy, occupational therapy
+- Early physiotherapy, speech therapy, and occupational therapy planning

 An ischemic stroke occurs when a blood clot blocks an artery supplying the brain — it accounts for around 80–85% of all strokes.
 A hemorrhagic stroke occurs when a blood vessel ruptures and bleeds into the brain.
 Both require immediate emergency care, but the treatment approach differs significantly.
 Clot-dissolving medication (thrombolysis) is used for ischemic stroke, while hemorrhagic stroke may require surgical intervention and intensive care management.